-For clinicians working with adults who have or are suspected to have ADHD, the DEFS has the advantage of being less expensive to adminster and more closely related to actual behaviors that people with adult ADHD may show that get them into trouble including criminal acts.
-Most surprisingly, however, was that the DEFS scores were related to driving violations including number of crashes, driving under the influence, speeding violations, and license suspensions.
+For clinicians working with adults who have or are suspected to have ADHD, the DEFS has the advantage of being less expensive to adminster and more closely related to actual behaviors that people with adult ADHD may show that get them into trouble.
+Most surprisingly, however, was that the DEFS scores were related to driving violations, including number of crashes, driving under the influence, speeding violations, and license suspensions.
 The clinician-performed neuropsychological tests did not have this predictive power.

-If you recognize yourself in these descriptions, don't jump to the conclusion that you have adult ADHD.
-Such a diagnosis can only be made by a mental health professional.
+A diagnosis of ADHD can only be made by a mental health professional.
 However, if these scales seem to describe you or someone you love, you may want to investigate further with a psychologist or counselor.

-Behavioral approaches to treating adult ADHD can have great success, particularly when they're oriented toward helping individuals identify and then focus on specific targest of change.
+Behavioral approaches to treating adult ADHD can have great success, particularly when they're oriented toward helping individuals identify and then focus on specific targets of change.
 Even simple strategies can make day-to-day tasks and responsibilities more manageable.
-To-do lists, notepads, and appointment books (or their electronic versions) can be extremely helpful especially when individuals are reinforced for sticking to these self-management behaviors.
+To-do lists, notepads, and appointment books (or their electronic versions) can be extremely helpful, especially when individuals are rewarded for sticking to these self-management behaviors.
 Because adult ADHD can also wreak havoc in an individual's close relationships, marital or family counseling can also be a vital therapeutic tool.

 Copyright 2011 Susan Krauss Whitbourne, Ph.D.